jcpeeps/RuDASA-2024/markdown/resources/other-information/onboarding.md

 This course is a work in progress Follow us on Facebook, Instagram or Twitter to get noice of upcoming On-Boarding sessions.

-We are receiving excellent feedback from our rural network of clinicians on useful information to add.
-We will be updating our materials and links on a weekly bases.
-We are also open to requests, input and feedback.
----

----weeks
 Week 1 : Infectious Diseases
 Week 2: Maternal Medicine
 Week 3: Adult Medicine